Global Arts and Cultures

 Three credits, offered in the spring.
 Students take this during their second semester in the program.

-A master’s thesis is a substantive, research-based paper of at least 60 double-spaced pages that makes an original intervention in the field.
+A Master’s Thesis is a substantive, research-based paper that makes an original intervention in the field.
 It should demonstrate the student’s theoretical knowledge, research proficiency and ability to situate the object of study in relevant contexts.
-The thesis will demonstrate the student's ability to produce original scholarship of publishable quality, one that makes a significant contribution to the field and expands the knowledge base of the particular disciplines it engages.
-If approved through the prospectus process, a student may complete a Capstone Project equivalent in scope and level of scholarship to the MA Thesis.
+The Thesis will demonstrate the student's ability to produce original scholarship of publishable quality, one that makes a significant contribution to the field and expands the knowledge base of the particular disciplines it engages.

-Students in this course work independently, in conversation with peers and in individual consultation with their MA Thesis Committee to develop, complete, revise and finalize the Thesis.
-Students will develop it through in-depth research of the topic (as approved through the prospectus process), regular submission of work, incorporation of feedback from peers and faculty, and revision of their work.
+Students in this course work independently, in conversation with peers and in individual consultation with their Master's Thesis Committee to develop, complete, revise and finalize the Thesis.
+Students will develop it through in-depth research of the topic (as approved through the Prospectus process), regular submission of work, incorporation of feedback from peers and faculty, and revision of their work.

 Twelve credits.
 Students take this course during their final semester in the program.

 Borderlands: Latinx Art and Visual Cultures

 Critical Discourse on the Black Female Body